-Information about the father's occupation and smoking habits, and the mother's occupation, smoking and alcohol habits are only registered if the mother consents.
+Information about the mother's occupation, smoking and alcohol habits are only registered if the mother consents.
 This also applies to information about assisted conception.

 All pregnancies ending after week 12 are notifiable to the MBRN, including terminations after week 12.